hatemhosny/racing-bars/website/docs/documentation/data.md

 Dates that are missing from data will be skipped.
-If you need to fill date gaps, you may use the options [`fillDateGaps`](./options.md) and [`fillDateGapValue`](./options.md). please check the [guide](../guides/fillDateGaps.md) about filling date gaps and data interpolation.
+If you need to fill date gaps, you may use the options [`fillDateGaps`](./options.md) and [`fillDateGapValue`](./options.md).
+Please check the [guide](../guides/fill-date-gaps.md) about filling date gaps and data interpolation.